hyphacoop/handbook/guides.md

 1. Verify that the `Total Amount (CAD)` is added to the [Reimbursement Summary](http://link.hypha.coop/reimbursement) sheet to the correct `Pay Period of Reimbursement` and `Employee`.

-1. Verify that the amount shows up correctly on the `Expense Reimbursement` column on [Employee Payroll](http://link.hypha.coop/payroll) of the applicable pay period, so it gets entered into Wagepoint on the next payroll run.
+1. Verify that the amount shows up correctly on the `Expense Reimbursement` column on [Employee Payroll](http://link.hypha.coop/payroll) of the applicable pay period, so it gets entered into Wagepoint on the last payroll run for the quarter.

 1. After reimbursements are paid out through Wagepoint, our bookkeeper will file the the amounts into expense accounts in [Quickbooks Online](https://quickbooks.intuit.com/ca/) based on the [Posting Journals](https://drive.google.com/drive/u/0/folders/1wWo9KqNwWdUK5d-jkApV3id_Y_dpftT9) and [Employee Expenses](https://link.hypha.coop/expenses) sheet.